Quick Tip: Ziplock bag map cover

 ziplock-map

-But I am sharing this tip because a fair amount of people have never heard of it before.
+But I’m sharing this tip because a fair number of people have never heard of it before.

-The ziplock is clear plastic, seals nicely, is light and keeps the maps dry.
-And easy to fold up, too.
+The Ziplock is clear plastic, seals nicely, weighs little, keeps the maps dry, and folds up easily, too.

 Perfect.